raul-w/hecaton/README.md

 nextflow run -c nextflow/nextflow.config -w hecaton_workdir nextflow/hecaton.nf -resume --genome_file genome.fa --reads "reads_{1,2}.fq" --manta_config docker/configManta_weight_1.py.ini --output_dir output --model models/random_forest_model_concat_A_thaliana_ColxCvi_O_sativa_Suijing18_coverage_10x_insertions_balanced_subsample.pkl
 ```

 * `-c`: indicates a config file specifying the number of CPU cores and memory that will be assigned to Hecaton.
 The default `nextflow/nextflow.config` file assigns a maximum of 16 cores and 32 GB of RAM to Hecaton.
 This config file can be tuned to fit a specific computational setup.
 See the [Nextflow manual][nextflow_man] for additional details about generating a config file.
+As an example, the `nextflow/nextflow_slurm.config` can be used to run Hecaton on a HPC with Slurm (queue stills needs to be specified in this file).

 ### <a name="multiple"></a>Running multiple samples at once